• Skip to primary navigation

 Instructions

-• In a shallow casserole heat the olive oil and fry the onion, garlic and ginger over a medium heat for about 4-5 minutes.
-Stir in the curry paste.
+• In a shallow casserole heat the olive oil and fry the onion, garlic and ginger over a medium heat for about 4-5 minutes until soft.
+Stir in the curry paste and cook for 1 minute.

 • Turn the heat up and add the minced beef, breaking it up with a wooden spoon as it cooks.
 Cook until the beef turns from pink to brown.